Members of the College Board

 Andrew is a farmer and member of the NFU.
 He is Managing Partner at Grasslands UK, based in Macclesfield, Cheshire.
 Operating across a number of counties, Grasslands UK specialises in contract managing dairy farms on behalf of landowners and Andrew has extensive experience in dairy and grasslands lean management.
 As an employer, Andrew relies heavily on the quality of skill and knowledge of those entering the farming industry and wants to support the college’s pivotal role in training the farmers of the future and in combining research and practise working alongside other leading knowledge transfer organisations in this area of the country.
 Andrew joined the Board in March 2018.

-Andrew is a member of the Finance and General Purposes Committee.
+Andrew is a member of the Estates Development and Property Group.

 Professor Chris Gaskell (CBE)